This post may contain affiliate links.

 Try adding some bok choy, snow peas, broccoli, edamame, or bell peppers to this recipe for a veggie twist!

-Try These Easy Noodle Recipes Next!
+Try These Noodles Next!

 If you tried these Peanut Butter Noodles or any other recipe on the blog let me know how you liked it by leaving a comment/rating below!
 Be sure to follow along on Pinterest, Instagram and Facebook for even more deliciousness!